 Database (Optional) The database that contains the references to compare to.
+By default, Media Server uses all databases.
+Database names are casesensitive.

-By default, images to compare against.
+Identifier (Optional) A comma-separated list of identifiers that specifies the reference images to compare against.
 To use this parameter you must set the Database parameter and the references that you specify must exist in that database.

-Media Server uses all databases.
-Database names are case-sensitive.

-Identifier (Optional) A comma-separated list of identifiers that specifies the reference the number of comparisons.

-Micro Focus recommends that you set both Database and Identifier to reduce reference image(s).
+Micro Focus recommends that you set both Database and Identifier to reduce the number of comparisons.

-Region (Optional) Set this parameter to compare a region of the ingested image to the
+Region (Optional) Set this parameter to compare a region of the ingested image to the reference image(s).

-'''

 [CompareImages]

 Type=ImageComparison

 Database=ReferenceImages

 Identifier=TransportCamera39

-'''